mdibl/biocore_documentation/bioinformatics/worksheets/transcriptome_assessment_worksheet.md

 A program (from the CD-HIT suite) that is primarily used to cluster and compare protein and/or nucleotide sequences, massively reducing the amount of computational cycles required for downstream tasks

-Clusters nucleotides sequences that match some similarity threshold, building a fasta file of representative sequences (reduced) and a text file of the clusters
+Clusters nucleotides sequences that match some similarity threshold, building a fasta file of representative sequences (reducing redundancy) and a text file of the clusters

-Why is this tool useful?

-What risks might it pose?

 #### Step 2.1: Editing `bowdoin_cdhit_template.json`